mponce0/SystemTools/src-content/intro.md

 ### Kernel
 The kernel of the OS, is the core of the OS, where the OS implementation performs and deploys the basic functionalities, abstractions and simplifications of the hardware architecture where its has been installed.

-The kernel of the OS, being this basal layer is really complex and complicated, having to serve multiple uses and manaqing multiple resources.
+The kernel of the OS, being this basal layer is really complex and complicated, having to serve multiple uses and managing multiple resources.

 An integrated view of this can be seen in the following resources:
  - https://makelinux.github.io/kernel/diagram/